iklam/jdk/src/java.base/share/man/keytool.md

     in a new keystore entry that is identified by its alias.

-    The `-keyalg` value specifies the algorithm to be used to generate the key pair.
+    The `-keyalg` value specifies the algorithm to be used to generate the key slot.
 The `-keysize` value specifies the size of each key to be generated.
     The `-groupname` value specifies the named group (for example, the standard or predefined name of an Elliptic Curve) of the key to be generated.